-In this blog, we’ll discuss four areas of focus for follow up applied MBTI workshops and some of the questions they can help you answer.
+In this blog, we’ll discuss four areas of focus for follow up applied MBTI workshops (part of our Team Performance Accelerator) and some of the questions they can help you answer.

 A well delivered Introduction to MBTI workshop should leave your team more cohesive and equipped with a new framework with which to discuss the dynamics at play within your group.